 - fever and leukocytosis

 The infection is usually polymicrobial.
-The commonest organisms cultured are E.coli, Klebsiella, Proteus, Staph, Strep.
+The most common organisms cultured are E.coli, Klebsiella, Proteus, Staph., and Strep.

 The diagnosis is usually clinical.
 The role of imaging includes: